Listeria: A Rare but Deadly Bug

 Posted by Hal Kleinman on Jul 18, 2012 in Legal Library

 Lately, stories of Listeria outbreaks and related recalls have dominated the news.
 What exactly is Listeria and how can you protect yourself from infection?
+If you have been injured by food contamination contact a Boston personal injury attorney to find out about your legal rights.

 What is it?